eoinkelly/ember-runloop-handbook/README.md

 * Web workers
 * etc.

-This communication between browser and Javascript involves a lot of passing around _chunks of work_.
-Javascript functions are neatly packaged units of work that can be passed around and stored so are perfect for this job.

-Javascript can use these services of the browser both during its setup phase and while responding to another event e.g. part of Javascript response to a "click" event on a certain element might be to retrieve some data from the network and also schedule a timer to do some future work.
+Javascript can use these services of the browser both during the setup phase and afterwards.
+For example part of the Javascript response to a "click" event on a certain element might be to retrieve some data from the network and also schedule a timer to do some future work.

-We can see the pattern of how javascript does work emerging:
+We now know enough to see the pattern of how javascript and the browser interact and to understand the two phases:

 1. In the short _setup phase_ the browser runs each script it finds on the page from start to finish.
 Javascript uses this as time to do some preparation for next phase.
-2. Javascript app spends most of of its life _responding to events_.
+2. Javascript spends most of of its life _responding to events_.
 Many events come from the user but Javascript can also schedule events for itself by using the many services (web APIs) that the browser provides.

 A solid understanding of this stuff is required to understand the runloop so if you are unclear about any of this and want to dig a little deeper I recommend a [wonderful video by Philip Roberts at Scotland JS](http://vimeo.com/96425312) that goes into the Javascript event loop in more detail.
-It is a short watch but has a few diagrams that are absolute gold IMHO.
+It is a short watch and includes a few "aha!" inducing diagrams.

 # Enter the Ember!